mkorthof/freenom-script/README.md

 #### Cron:

-To run the script automatically can you use cron:
+To run the script automatically cron can be used:

 - Follow steps above, copy "freenom.sh" to "/usr/local/bin"
 - Create a new file "/etc/cron.d/freenom"